edison23/xutiles/README.md

 To actually use Xutiles, it's best to bind it to keyboard shortcuts.
 The choice of shortcuts largely depends on your taste, as well as what keyboard you use.
 If you have numeric block, I find it very convenient to use the numbers placed in the same relative position as the zone they invoke.
 To illustrate, the left large zone would be invoked by `4`, the top-right zone by `9`, the bottom-right zones would then be on `2` and `3` according to their relative position.

-The modifier key choice is also important - I find the `super` key ("Windows" key) useful but it conflicts with certain default Xfce4 shortcuts.
+The modifier key choice is also important - I find the `super` key ("Windows" key) useful but it conflicts with certain default XFCE shortcuts.
 I choose to override them because Xutiles substitutes the functionality bound to those keys by default.
 The choice is yours.

 To bind the script to keyboard shortcuts in Xubuntu:

 1. In Settings Manager, select **Keyboard**.
-1. Cllick **+ Add**.
+1. Click **+ Add**.
 1. In **Command**, type the command for the zone you want to set the shortcut for.
 For example, `/home/you/apps/xutiles.sh 2`.
 1. Click **OK**.
 1. Press the desired keyboard shortcut.